jsreport/docs/docs/chrome-pdf.md

 ## Complex headers and footers
 The [pdf-utils](/learn/pdf-utils) extension provides features to merge dynamic header, footer, or print page numbers into the chrome pdf output.

+## Troubleshooting

+- self closing divs (`<div />`) are heavily slowing down chrome pdf rendering, don't use them
+- some users experienced freezing chrome because of wrong indentation of source html, this may sounds strange but it can help to click code reformat